HSF/hsf.github.io/organization/_posts/2022/2022-04-14-coordination.md

 * After two topical meetings in March, Reco/Soft-Trigger group does not plan an event in April.
 * The May meeting will focus on Graphic Neural Network in tracking reco application.
 Date TBD with on-going discussion with potential speakers
 * We have been exchanging an idea with the organizers of the Streaming Workshop X (in particular Markus Diefenthaler) about the possibility of an HSF session at the workshop.
 The idea was welcomed by the organizer.
 Meanwhile, the conclusion is to have such a session in future Streaming Workshop, as this editing will focus on reorganizing the EIC streaming community after detector proposal selection.
-* We aim to have 1-2 PID (RICH type) reconstruction.
+* We aim to have 1-2 PID (RICH type) reconstruction meetings.
 Reached out to a few potential speakers who prefer later in the year for such a meeting.
 We plan to also reach out to [RICH Pattern Recognition Challenges](https://agenda.infn.it/event/30966/) for a summary in our meeting.

 ### PyHEP